wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 }

 // temp is now at the last node.
-// point `next` of the last node to the new node temp.next = newNode;
+// point $next$ of the last node to the new node temp.next = newNode;
 ```
 </TabItem>